 Highlight your accomplishments and quantify them whenever possible.
 Use action verbs and specific examples to demonstrate your contributions and the impact you made in previous roles.
 Tailor your descriptions to showcase relevant skills and experiences that align with the job requirements.

-Educational Background and Qualifications
+output:Educational Background and Qualifications

 Focus on highlighting educational experiences directly related to the job you’re applying for.
 If you’re a recent graduate or have limited work experience, emphasize your academic achievements and any relevant coursework or projects.

-Key Skills and Competencies
+output:Key Skills and Competencies

 In this section, outline your key skills and competencies that are relevant to the job you’re targeting.
 Include both hard skills (technical abilities) and soft skills (interpersonal and transferable skills).
-Use bullet points to make the information easily scannable for employers this is necessary for How to write a CV.
+Use bullet points to make the information easily scannable for employers; this is necessary for How to write a CV.

 Determine the abilities and credentials the company is looking for by consulting the job description.
-Tailor this section to match those requirements and provide specific examples or achievements that demonstrate your proficiency in each skill this is necessary for How to write a CV.
+Tailor this section to match those requirements and provide specific examples or achievements that demonstrate your proficiency in each skill.
+This is necessary for How to write a CV.

 Additional Sections to Enhance Your CV